Search

 10) Those with dual diagnosis can treat both conditions simultaneously at rehab

-According to NAMI (National Alliance on Mental Illness), 17 million U.S. adults reported a dual diagnosis of an addiction and a mental health disorder in 2020.
+According to NAMI (National Alliance on Mental Illness), 17 million U.S. adults reported a dual diagnosis of addiction and a mental health disorder in 2020.
 Another one of the many reasons to go to rehab is to treat a dual diagnosis.

 Dual diagnosis, also known as co-occurring disorder, is best treated with coordinated treatment.
 Both conditions feed into each other and going to rehab allows you to address these issues simultaneously.